semantic-flow/sflo-dendron-notes/sflo.concept.mesh.resource.element.documentation-resource.resource-fragment.md

 created: 1752244988548
 ---

-Resource fragments are [[service.design.htmx]] fragments, support dynamic behaviour in [[sflo.concept.mesh.resource.element.documentation-resource.resource-page]] or external web apps without a "live" backend.
+Resource fragments are [[sflo.product.service.design.htmx]] fragments, support dynamic behaviour in [[sflo.concept.mesh.resource.element.documentation-resource.resource-page]] or external web apps without a "live" backend.

 For resource pages, they're most useful for "saving bandwidth": data that might not be needed can be loaded later.